 What to Serve with Vegetarian Kung Pao

 Boiled or steamed white rice are perfect with this.
-You could try brown rice if you prefer or even noodles.
+You could try brown rice if you prefer or egg noodles.
 If you want a vegan friendly appetizer, you might like to make vegan spring rolls or something similar.

 Authentic Kung Pao vs Westernized Kung Pao

 You might be curious how this recipe differs from the original Chinese recipe.
 In the West it’s common to stir fry chicken in a sweetened orange and ginger-based sauce and add vegetables other than onion.
+Kung pao chicken from a Westernized restaurant isn’t going to bear much similarity to the authentic version.

 In China Kung Pao usually only has onion as a vegetable and is made with chicken.
 Western versions are sometimes made with pork, fish or duck, as well as with tofu.
+Kung pao is sometimes spelled kung po so you might see kung po tofu or kung pao tofu on a restaurant menu.
+However, I find the homemade version to be even more delicious.

 Vegan Kung Pao with Tofu, Vegetables & Cashews Recipe